ntlm1686/raso/README.md

 RASO (Recognize Any Surgical Object) is a vision-language model for recognizing and detecting surgical instruments and objects in surgical images and videos.

+This work was selected as an [ICLR 2025 Spotlight presentation](https://iclr.cc/virtual/2025/poster/28666).

 ## Installation

 ```bash